PixarV/terraform-provider-r4/website/docs/d/paas_service.html.markdown

 the following attributes are exported only for an Elasticsearch service:

 * `class` - The service class.
-* `kibana` - Indicates whether Kibana deployment is enabled.
+* `kibana` - Indicates whether the Kibana deployment is enabled.
 * `logging` - The logging settings for the service.
 The structure of this block is [described below](#logging).
 * `monitoring` - The monitoring settings for the service.
 The structure of this block is [described below](#monitoring).
 * `options` - Other Elasticsearch parameters.